Tomfersil/CpH-MetaD/README.md

 The files should replace the already existing ones in the equally named folders in the source code of CpHMD-v3.0 available in the github page of the Machuqueiro Lab group (see github page: ).

-Please cite the original and current version of the st-CpHMD method and the CpHMD-metadynamics approach papers when using the method:
+Please cite the original and current version of the st-CpHMD method and the CpHMD-metadynamics approach papers when using the method: \n
-1)
+1) ; \n
-2)
+2) ; \n

 We thank Dr. Miguel Machuqueiro and Nuno F.B.
 Oliveira for access to their code and help in this current implementation.